BeelGroup/Docear-Desktop/README.md

 If you want to test our experimental releases you are highly welcome.
 Please tell us about any bugs and issues you can find.

+Binaries can be found in a dropbox folder: https://www.dropbox.com/sh/qd0eangvw85ni9n/AADuDiRwUMdVoXn37NEgkIHMa?dl=0

 # Code Documentation
 Docear is based on the mind mapping software Freeplane.
 Like Freeplane it consists of severall OSGi plugins which offer their functionality to the core components “freeplane” and “docear_plugin_core”.